 While the International Bank for Reconstruction and Development (IBRD) raises most of its funds on the world's financial markets, IDA is funded largely by contributions from the governments of its richer member countries.
 Additional funds come from IBRD's and International Finance Corporation's (IFC) income and from borrowers' repayments of earlier IDA credits.

 Partners meet every three years to replenish IDA funds and review IDA’s policies.
-The most recent replenishment of IDA’s resources, the eighteenth (IDA18), was finalized in December 2016, resulting in a record replenishment size of Special Drawing Rights (SDR) 53.5 billion ($75 billion) to finance projects over the three-year period from July 1, 2017 to June 30, 2020.
+The most recent replenishment of IDA’s resources, the ninetieth (IDA19), was finalized in December 2019, resulting in a historic $82 billion financing package for IDA countries for fiscal years 2021-2023, representing a 3%-increase in real terms compared to IDA18.